Khaosssss/TripTrail/README.md

 ## Contributing

-We welcome contributions to enhance the functionality of TripGo!
+We welcome contributions to enhance the functionality of TravelTide!
 If you'd like to contribute:

 1. Fork the repository.
 2. Create a new branch